minprog/webapps/projects/project 2/content.md

   storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
   will prove helpful for storing data client-side that will be saved across browser sessions.
-* When getting the error: `ValueError: signal only works in main thread` you did set `FLASK_DEBUG` to `1`, run `unset FLASK_DEBUG` to disable debug mode as is isn't compatible with Flask-SocketIO.
+* When getting the error: `ValueError: signal only works in main thread` it means you have set `FLASK_DEBUG` to `1`.
+To resolve this issue run `unset FLASK_DEBUG` to disable debug mode as is isn't compatible with Flask-SocketIO.

 ## Testing